CrowdStrike/ansible_collection_falcon/README.md

 The Falcon Ansible Collection serves as a comprehensive toolkit for streamlining your interactions with the CrowdStrike Falcon platform.

-## :mega: Announcements

-**September 15, 2023:** We are excited to announce that Version 4 of the Falcon Ansible Collection has been officially launched.
-Version 4 will provide us with numerous advantages that align well with our ongoing automation and cybersecurity strategies.
-By extending the power of the FalconPy SDK, Version 4 will be instrumental in interacting with and automating the Falcon platform.

-### Important Notice for Version 3

-- **New Branch:** Version 3 will be moved to its own dedicated branch [v3](https://github.com/CrowdStrike/ansible_collection_falcon/tree/v3) to allow for isolated maintenance and bug fixes.
-- **No New Features:** Version 3 will not receive any new features moving forward.
-We will only release bug fixes to maintain its stability.
-This is to allow us to focus our development efforts on Version 4.
-- **Limited Support:** Version 3 will continue to receive bug fixes until **February 1st, 2024**.
-After that date, we will no longer provide updates or support for Version 3.

-### How to upgrade

-We strongly encourage you to upgrade to Version 4 to benefit from new features and ongoing support.
-Please see the [Installing this collection](#installing-this-collection) section to get started.

 ### Questions or concerns?